pawanit17/cassandra/README.md

   - In **NetworkTopologyStrategy** we can specify a different RF for each data center.
 Within a DC, it allocates replicas to different racks in order to maximize availability.
   - Replication strategy is set independently for each keyspace and is a mandatory option in order to create a keyspace.
 - **Consistency Levels** determine how many nodes needs to agree on a READ or a WRITE.
+  - If CL is set to more nodes, it means that more nodes have to agree for that READ/WRITE.
+So if few of them go down, the system cannot concur and becomes unavailable.
+System configured towards Consisteny.
+  - If CL is set to less nodes, it means that lesser nodes have to agree and if few of them go down, the system can still function and is still available.
+System configured towards Availability.
 - ![image](https://user-images.githubusercontent.com/42272776/135130023-ef6513a0-931a-4de4-a810-e6882b9c3e63.png)
 - **Consistency Level** is specified during READs/WRITEs per client. **Replication factor** is per Keyspace.
 - **Consistency level is based on replication factor, not on the number of nodes in the system.**